How To Secure Your First Locum Respiratory Physiology Job

 Being flexible on location is key.
 Even short-term positions or ones requiring a long commute are well worth having on your CV.
 Not least if they are your first experience in that part of the UK – you earn great money too!
 Many hospitals outside London also offer cheap accommodation.

 It is important in any profession to have your phone to hand when doing locum work.
 Shifts often pop up last minute and to ensure you can cover the position we need to update you quickly on the details.
 These covers can be vital in securing longer and more frequent positions at the same hospital or even cross-site hospitals.

 It is very common that managers request a previously employed locum for more assignments therefore a positive first impression is essential.
 Always arrive early at the department so that you can familiarize yourself with the operations and equipment.
 When using the equipment – which we will inform you of before the placement – try and work as independently as your confidence allows.
 However, in most cases for a first day in a week assignment, they will offer support.

-When it comes to your consultant please feel free to be as specific as possible with us about job duties whether specializing in respiratory or sleep.
-If you have any particular hospitals you are interested in do not hesitate to highlight these to us so that we can use the best of our resources to get you placed there.
+When it comes to your consultant, please feel free to be as specific as possible with us about job duties whether specializing in respiratory or sleep.
+If you have any particular hospitals which you are interested in working at, do not hesitate to highlight these to us, so that we can use the best of our resources to get you placed there.